cyberbotics/webots-doc/guide/object-bedroom.md

 > **File location**: "WEBOTS\_HOME/projects/objects/bedroom/protos/Bed.proto"

-### Description
+### Bed Description

-Customizable bed with feet and one or 2 pillows
+Customizable bed with feet and one or 2 pillows.